Aims and scope

 How we deliver relevant, trustworthy and impactful evidence:

-- By Disseminating relevant research: saving you time and improving your practice – BMJ Evidence-Based Medicine systematically searches international medical journals and applies strict criteria to identify relevant research.
+- By Disseminating relevant research: saving you time and improving your practice – Evidence-Based Medicine systematically searches international medical journals and applies strict criteria to identify relevant research.
 Content is critically appraised, leading to a succinct commentary focusing on the paper’s key findings and implications for clinical practice.

-- By Providing debate, analysis, and opinion on trusted evidence that matters for better healthcare – BMJ Evidence-Based Medicine debates the uncertainties and controversies in evidence and the research methods that educate and inform practice.
+- By Providing debate, analysis, and opinion on trusted evidence that matters for better healthcare – Evidence-Based Medicine debates the uncertainties and controversies in evidence and the research methods that educate and inform practice.

-- By Publishing original research that affects practice – BMJ Evidence-Based Medicine publishes the latest research that enhances the practice and understanding of evidence-based healthcare.
+- By Publishing original research that affects practice – Evidence-Based Medicine publishes the latest research that enhances the practice and understanding of evidence-based healthcare.

 Journal statistics 2016